 Video games allow players to immerse themselves in entertaining worlds filled with endless possibilities and limitless realities.
-This is why it isn’t surprising that people of the LGBTQ+ community find comfort in this online space that provides the opportunity for safe self-expression, amidst the harmful societal norms of reality.
+This is why it isn’t surprising that people of the LGBTQ+ community find comfort in this online space that provides them the opportunity for safe self-expression, amidst the harmful societal norms of reality.
 GLAAD reports that the active number of LGBTQ+ video game players has skyrocketed by 70%.
-However, despite the increased efforts for diversity in today’s gaming industry, areas regarding gender diversity within video games lack adequate LGBTQ+ representation.
+However, despite the increased efforts for diversity in today’s gaming industry, areas regarding gender diversity within video games still lack adequate LGBTQ+ representation.

 Where Is the Gender Diversity Most Prominent?